bemanproject/task/docs/P3796-task-issues.md

 The intended use of `affine_on` is to avoid scheduling where the algorithm already resumes on a suitable execution agent.
-However, as the proposal was late it didn't require potential optimizations.
+However, as the proposal was late it didn't require potential optimisations.
 The intend was to leave the specification of the default implementation vague enough to let implementations avoid scheduling where they know it isn't needed.
 Making these a requirement is intended for